NullArray/RootHelper/README.md

 The 'Clean up' option removes all downloaded files and 'Quit' exits roothelper.
 ```

+### Acknowledgements

-Credits for the other scripts go to their original authors.
+Credits for scripts RootHelper fetches go to their original authors.

 [LinEnum](https://github.com/rebootuser/LinEnum) by [RebootUser](https://github.com/rebootuser)